Dastanzzzz/Dastanzzz/README.md

 ### 😄 Fun Facts

-- Started programming from modding Android games
+- 🛠️ Started coding from modding Android games as a teen
-- Lo-fi + kopi = semangat ngoding
+- 🎧 Can't code without music (especially lo-fi hip hop or synthwave)
-- Menyukai debugging lebih dari coding (kadang-kadang)
+- ☕ Coffee-driven development is real

 ---